 Temperature checks and questionnaire given to clients

-Guests wear masks (not provided) when using our transportation, at check in and when gearing up
+Guests may wear masks (not provided) at check in and when gearing up

 Hand sanitizer provided.

 Individually wrapped snacks available

-Please limit the items you bring with you to the site, staging/gear area, to one bag containing small personal items, a change of clothing, a towel and mask.
+Please limit the items you bring with you to the staging/gear area to one bag containing small personal items, a change of clothing and a towel

 Please call, email or chat with us for further details about how special measures, policies and procedures may affect your tour experience.
 Mahalo for your kokua.

 You’re The Rappel Maui Hero.
 They’re the Rappel Maui Guides.
 Together You Can Do This Thing!